yinghork/15418-Project/README.md

 Systems project proposals should describe what the system will be capable of and what performance is hoped to be achieved.

+We plan to achieve to have a sequential, and then multiple (2-3) parallel versions of boid movement computation, as well as a visual representation of the movement (that may not be parallelized, as it is simply to show the result of the computations).

+We hope to achieve a parallelized, real time version of the visuals, and not just the computations, as this will show visually the difference between the sequential and parallel computation models.

+If things move slowly, we may only have 1 or 2 parallel versions of the sequential code for computing boid movement, as we explored less than we wanted to in terms of various parallel frameworks and communication models.

+Our demo will contain graphs of speedup over various inputs, as well as graphs comparing the speedup over different parallel versions.
+Additionally, we will run a visual demonstration of the boid movement, which will most likely be created with Unity.
+We are hoping to answer the question of what is the best load balance in this specific use case, as well as what communication model benefits this computation the most.
+In general, we want to be able to compare the models we have learned in class, for both computation and communication, and explore how they can work together.

 ### PLATFORM CHOICE